quyilong0402/senegeneset/README.md

-# senegeneset
-A tissue-ubiquitous gene set for cellular senescence
+# A tissue-ubiquitous gene set for cellular senescence